-

 The City of Tucson is considering mandanting greywater stubouts in all new home construction, and mandating that all properties supply a percent of water for landscape watering through rainwater.

-Statues: No state statues or regulations.
+Statutes: No state statutes or regulations.

 Taxes: Credit for plumbing stubouts and water conservation in place through tax year 2011.
 Maxiumum resident credit $1,200.
 Also credits for businesses covered in tax statue.
 The tax credit used to only give the credit to greywater systems, but now that Technical correction (HB 2103) was passed and becomes law effective September 26, 2008, the tax credit will also apply to rainwater harvesting systems.
 Once it takes effect, it will be retroactive to January 1, 2007.